 Being Vulnerable is a Sign of Strength, Not Weakness: 7 reasons why

 Being vulnerable is also very important for your good mental health.
 And, do you know being vulnerable could be your biggest strength too?

-Let me tell you some instances of my life how being vulnerable helped me achieve what I`m today.
+Let me tell you some instances of my life of how being vulnerable helped me achieve what I`m today.
 And in the process, I really discovered that you should not try to control your true feelings.

 1.)
 Vulnerability Helps You Overcome Fear

 Imagine being able to do things that you fear the most.
 Drowning is one such fear that I wanted to overcome.
-Actually it was the pleasure I want to have to be able to swim.
+Actually, it was the pleasure I want to have to be able to swim.
 But I was vulnerable with the fear of getting drowned in the process of learning to swim.